 Pack your own lunch and spread a blanket down at these area picnic points.

 As one of Charlotte’s newest parks, this tiny urban gem offers a lot.
-There’s a popular splash pad for kids (or sundrenched adults!), bistro tables for your picnic and a large greenspace for blankets.
-The 7th Street Public Market is nearby, so pack your provisions from there.
+There’s a popular splash pad for kids (or sundrenched adults), bistro tables for your picnic and a large greenspace for blankets.
+The Market at 7th Street is nearby, so pack your provisions from there.

-Conveniently located steps away from the soon-to-be-completed trolley, Independence Park offers three shelters with grills to turn your picnic into a cookout.
+Conveniently located steps away from the trolley, Independence Park offers three shelters with grills to turn your picnic into a cookout.
+If you don’t feel like cooking, let nearby Sabor Latin Street Grill set you up with some picnic platters.
 After chowing down, there are volleyball, basketball and tennis courts to work it all off.

 Neighborhood: Plaza Midwood

 This picnic point has a decidedly neighborhood feel.
 There’s a community garden and an amphitheater frequented by musical acts and community events.
 Pick up your basket ingredients at nearby Common Market and enjoy the quaintness of this Plaza Midwood treasure.